arun-tej/Backend-developer-page/frontend/README.md

 ### `npm run vercel-build`

-Special build command for Vercel deployment that handles dependency conflicts.
+Special build command for Vercel deployment that handles dependency conflicts and installs specific versions of ajv packages.